breeku/Vue.js-Spotify-Songsterr/README.md

 #### Both:
 - [ ] Search for tabs from Ultimate Guitar too
 #### Frontend:
+- [ ] Should probably imply somewhere that the site is meant for guitar tabs :cat:
 - [ ] Filters (tuning, sort).
 #### Backend:
 - [ ] Prevent spam requesting/ check that theres no pending request with same body